The Algorithm said so

 Screenshot from the Steam page for the game Toren

 So what is the solution to this?
 I honestly don't know in the present age where adverts and views on said adverts or articles are ultimately what determines the revenue and discoverability of said sites.
-For all the pieces on about"Angry youtubers", well mainstream video games journalism sites are equally angry just about other things that often are more petty or based on media and cultural illiteracy (which is also a problem) than actual industry issue.
+For all the pieces on about"Angry youtubers", well mainstream video games journalism sites are equally angry just about other things that often are more petty or based on media and cultural illiteracy (which is also a problem) than actual industry issues.
 I mean then again that's probably safer because actually going after an industry of greed could mean they lose sponsors and ad money on those sites by pissing off those exact people who would pay to advertise there.
 Maybe in this case the solution is sites like Exclusively Games where the set price backer / supporter model and not being a publicly traded stock market company.
 This allows them the potential freedom in the future to cover a variety of different games and topics outside of just indies that are already popular or AAA games?

 Or maybe it's a sign of the coming of a new lot of smaller outlets taking over and independent people doing it for their love or passion for the industry rather than massive media network corporations after ever more money?